The Notice of Funding Opportunity (Grant Program Guidelines) for the current fiscal year is now available:

 The Laura Bush 21st Century Librarian Program supports projects to recruit and educate the next generation of librarians, faculty, and library leaders; and to support early career research.
 It also assists in the professional development of librarians and library staff.

-- We do not require a match for Early Career Development, Collaborative Planning or National Forum Planning proposals.
-However, we will consider cost-sharing contributions as a competitive factor when evaluating Early Career Development proposals.
+We do not require a match for Research, Early Career Development, Collaborative Planning, or National Forum Planning proposals.
+However, we will consider cost-sharing contributions as a competitive factor when evaluating proposals in these categories.
 (See Evaluation Criteria.)

-- We encourage applicants to contribute as cost sharing the salaries of any permanent staff who participate on a project in proportion to the amount of time they will spend on the project.
+We encourage applicants to contribute as cost sharing the salaries of any permanent staff in proportion to the amount of time they will spend on the project.
 Your proposal should explain how their regular duties will be performed during the grant period.

 Libraries that fulfill the general criteria for libraries may apply.
-See program guidelines for special conditions of eligibility for this program.
+See Notice of Funding Opportunity for special conditions of eligibility for this program.